arksys-os/affinity-on-linux/README.md

 ### 1. WINE with [rum](https://gitlab.com/xkero/rum) (recommended)

-> [!note]
-> Rum is a simple utility designed to work with Wine prefixes.
-The scirpt works for Arch, Debian, Fedora, OpenSUSE

-- Download and execute the script [affinity-wine-rum.sh](./scripts/affinity-wine-rum.sh) running `sh ./scripts/affinity-wine-rum.sh`

-> [!note]
+> [!NOTE]
-> For Arch you can also run [affinity-photo-wine-rum-archlinux.sh](./scripts/affinity-photo-wine-rum-archlinux.sh) or try the [arch PKGBUILD](./arch-affinity-photo/) (experimental), but you need the 'WinMetada' dir.
+> If you want Affinity Photo under Arch you can just run [affinity-photo-wine-rum-archlinux.sh](./scripts/affinity-photo-wine-rum-archlinux.sh) or try the [arch PKGBUILD](./arch-affinity-photo/), but you need the 'WinMetada' dir.

+- For Affinity apps under Arch, Debian, Fedora or OpenSUSE download and execute the script [affinity-wine-rum.sh](./scripts/affinity-wine-rum.sh) running `sh ./scripts/affinity-wine-rum.sh`.

 <details>
   <summary>
-    1. Use WINE with [Bottles](https://usebottles.com/) (not working and not recommended)
+    <b>2.
+Use WINE with <a href="https://usebottles.com/">Bottles</a> (not working)</b>
   </summary>
   <div>
     <ul>